LearnTeachCode/intro-javascript-class/week-1/1-4-conditional-challenges.md

 <hr/>

-:trophy: ***Great job!*** Be sure to [review all the material for week 1](https://github.com/LearnTeachCode/intro-javascript-class/tree/march-2018/week-1), including background info about debugging and some videos reviewing the concepts we practiced in class today.
+:trophy: ***Great job!*** Be sure to [review all the material for week 1](https://github.com/LearnTeachCode/intro-javascript-class/tree/march-2018/week-1), including background info about debugging and some videos reviewing the concepts we practiced in class today, and [start on the homework for week 1](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-7-homework.md) if you have time to. :)